EcoJulia/Diversity.jl/README.md

 of the diversity calculations to provide consistency with our R package [rdiversity][rdiversity-url].
-The code is certainly not optimised for speed at the moment due to the substantial changes that have happened to it under the hood, and the phylogenetics submodule is currently under heavy development.
+The code is certainly not optimised for speed at the moment due to the substantial changes that have happened to it under the hood, and the Phylogenetics submodule is also new, and may need further improvements.

 Version 0.4, which has been recently released, has significant breaking changes to the underlying code, whuch mean it is no longer compatible with Julia v0.5.
-It is, however, working so far with Julia nightly (though other packages need to be updated first).
+It is periodically working with Julia nightly and I aim to keep it that way (though other packages need to be updated too).
 Older interfaces from v0.2 have been removed in v0.4.

 ## Install